American Council of the Blind, Michael Godino, et al. v. Keenwawa, Inc., d/b/a Eatsa

 Caltrain Clipper Card

 On behalf of several blind individuals, DRA demanded that Caltrain address the access barriers that the Clipper Card system at Caltrain stations presented to blind and low-vision passengers, such as: (1) fare gates that were difficult to locate, (2) confusing audio tones that emitted from the gates, and (3) the inability for blind and visually […]

 BART Clipper Card

 On behalf of the Lighthouse for the Blind and Visually Impaired and several blind individuals, DRA demanded that BART address the access barriers that the Clipper Card system at BART stations presented to blind and low-vision passengers.
 Specifically, Clipper Card readers at BART fare gates did not provide any audible feedback.
 As a consequence, blind […]

 Blanks v.
 San Francisco Federal Credit Union

-In September of 2015, the Credit Union overhauled its website.
+In September of 2015, San Francisco Federal Credit Union overhauled its website.
 Suddenly, Credit Union member Marco Salsiccia, who is blind, discovered he was unable to use the Credit Union’s online banking services independently.
 “I could no longer log in to my account like I had before,” he recalled.
-“I had to get a sighted friend to […]
+“I had to get a sighted […]

 National Federation of the Blind, et al., v.
 The City of New York, et al.